nbinner/nbinner/README.md

 - 👋 Hi, I’m @nbinner
-- 👀 I’m interested in anything engineering related, especially aerospace and automotive!
+- 👀 I’m interested in anything engineering related, especially aerospace, automotive and sustainability!
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I’m currently studying mechanical engineering at the British Columbia Institute of Technology
 - 💞️ I’m looking to collaborate on any projects that I might struggle with finding the solution to myself.
 - 📫 How to reach me: by email at nbinner@my.bcit.ca